sonyccd/qti-playground/README.md

 # QTI Playground

-A modern web application for viewing, editing, and understanding QTI (Question and Test Interoperability) XML content.
-This tool provides an interactive environment for working with QTI assessment items and comprehensive documentation to learn about the QTI standard.
+A modern web application for viewing, editing, and understanding QTI (Question and Test Interoperability) 3.0 XML content.
+This tool provides an interactive environment for working with QTI assessment items and comprehensive documentation to learn about the QTI 3.0 standard.

 ## What is this app?

 QTI Playground is an educational tool that allows users to:

-- **View and Preview QTI Content**: Load QTI XML files and see how they render as interactive assessments
+- **View and Preview QTI 3.0 Content**: Load QTI XML files and see how they render as interactive assessments
-- **Edit QTI XML**: Use a built-in code editor with syntax highlighting to modify QTI content
+- **Edit QTI XML**: Use a built-in code editor with syntax highlighting to modify QTI 3.0 content
-- **Learn QTI**: Access comprehensive documentation covering all aspects of the QTI standard
+- **Learn QTI 3.0**: Access comprehensive documentation covering all aspects of the QTI 3.0 standard
-- **Experiment**: Try sample QTI content and modify it to understand how different components work
+- **Experiment**: Try sample QTI 3.0 content and modify it to understand how different components work

 ## How it works

 The application consists of three main sections:

 1. **Home Page**: Landing page with navigation to all features
-2. **Playground**: Interactive editor where you can load, edit, and preview QTI XML files
+2. **Playground**: Interactive editor where you can load, edit, and preview QTI 3.0 XML files
-3. **Learn**: Comprehensive documentation system with 13 sections covering everything from QTI basics to advanced topics
+3. **Learn**: Comprehensive documentation system with 13 sections covering everything from QTI 3.0 basics to advanced topics

-The playground uses a split-pane interface with a code editor on the left and a live preview on the right, allowing real-time visualization of QTI content changes.
+The playground uses a split-pane interface with a code editor on the left and a live preview on the right, allowing real-time visualization of QTI 3.0 content changes.

 ## Technologies Used